 WILL GOOGLE USE DIFFERENT INDEXES FOR DESKTOP AND MOBILE SITES?

 Eventually, Google plans to move to only one index – the mobile version.
 This one will be used for both mobile and desktop users.

 However, during the rollout phase, there are likely to be two indexes: mobile-first and desktop-first.
 But, search users will have no idea of what index they are using.

-As Google irons out the kinks in the mobile-first index, it will become the only index SEO agency in Madurai employed by the search giant.
+As Google irons out the kinks in the mobile-first index, it will become the only index employed by the search giant.
 There are also chances for the other to happen.
 If Google finds that the mobile-first index isn’t working that well (however the chances of this happening are minuscule), it can go back to the previous version.